lumapps/adr-tools/README.md

 ADRs are stored in your project as Markdown files in the `doc/adr` directory.

-0. Specify you want to use madr format for adr
+0. Specify you want to use madr format for adr in the root of your project

         echo "madr" > .adr-type